kismetwireless/kismet/docs/dev/webui.md

 When requesting common fields that might have overlapping names (such as location and signal fields), or simply to make referencing the field easier, an alternate name can be provided by passing an array, for example:  `['kismet.device.base.signal/kismet.common.signal.last_signal_dbm', 'base.signal']`.

+#### description - string

+Human-readable *short* description of the column, used for displaying the column information in the settings pane.

 #### drawfunc - function (optional)

 Optional function for performing custom drawing when the row is visible.
 The devicetable is optimized to only call draw functions when the row is visible, so you don't need to worry about performing unnecessary work.